compi-migui/tfg-doc/src/md/60_results.md

 @leon_medina_online_2023 deals with stream data classifiers and the data it collected is shaped accordingly: the duration of each of its trials is over 12 times longer than those of @vidal_structural_2020 in order to give its classifiers a chance to train online and start giving accurate results.

 Because the methodology we are replicating uses offline classifiers, which tend to work on the entire data set at once, using this data as-is imposes prohibitive resource requirements: 12 times as much data requires at 12 times as much working memory.
 While this is technically achievable using professional server hardware, it greatly increases running costs for very marginal or nonexistent benefit.
 That is why we will not use the data as-is.
-We will instead truncate the data sets, keeping all the complexity and varability (number of sensors, damage conditions, wind amplitude conditions and trials) while reducing memory requirements six-fold.
+We will instead truncate the data sets, keeping all the complexity and variability (number of sensors, damage conditions, wind amplitude conditions and trials) while reducing memory requirements six-fold.

 |                                                         | @vidal_structural_2020 | @leon_medina_online_2023 | Truncated @leon_medina_online_2023 |
 |---------------------------------------------------------|------------------------|--------------------------|------------------------------------|